Review team aims for inclusive electoral reforms

 The Fiji Law Reform Commission’s review of electoral laws will focus on critical gaps, including the single constituency system and the underrepresentation of women in Parliament.

-Review Team Chair Daniel Fatiaki has emphasised the need for structural changes to address these persistent issues.
+Review Team Chair Daniel Fatiaki has emphasized the need for structural changes to address these persistent issues.

 The review is being carried out in consultation with the Ministry of Justice, the Electoral Commission of Fiji, and the Fijian Elections Office.